 Some time losses were due to losses of communication with the TCCD.
 A software solution was implemented and no major problem occurred again (only few mn lost vs hours).
 This is however still under monitoring.
-No more problems were reported till July 2011.

 2.4.15 TCCD features